 Mileage Tracking

 rutera includes GPS mileage tracking built in.
 It runs in the background while you drive, automatically logging every mile.
-It separates Work and Personal driving modes, and generates IRS compliant PDF reports with dates, distances, start and end addresses, and odometer records.
+It separates Work and Personal driving modes, and generates IRS-style PDF reports with dates, distances, start and end addresses, and odometer records.
 At tax time, you export one report and hand it to your accountant.

 Expense and Profit Tracking